 A sleep study can measure your AHI as well as the drop in your blood-oxygen levels to help determine if you are suffering from sleep apnea and how serious the condition is.

 What Treatments Are Available For Sleep Apnea?

-If you think you may be suffering from sleep apnea, Dr. Siddall and Dr. Burke can provide a home sleep study with our state of the art sleep monitoring device.
+If you think you may be suffering from sleep apnea, Dr. Siddall and Dr. Dunn can provide a home sleep study with our state of the art sleep monitoring device.
 Should you need treatment, our custom oral appliances can naturally open your airway and increase oxygen flow as you sleep.
 We can even file your treatment against your medical insurance!

 There are several treatment options for those suffering from sleep apnea.
 At Lisa Siddall, DDS we focus on offering minimally invasive oral appliance therapy!